hill-lab-chem/InhibNet/README.md

-# InhibNet: A tool for predicting hydrogel mechanics from competitive inhibition of dynamic crosslinks.
+# InhibNet: A Tool for Predicting Hydrogel Mechanics from Competitive Inhibition of Dynamic Crosslinks.

 Welcome!
 This app allows you to explore how competitive inhibition affects the mechanical properties of polymer networks.
 Associated publication: TBD